dockercore/docker-freeipa-pwd-portal/README.md

 2. The ability to either change an expiring password (if the password is known) or to reset  password (if the password is not known).
 2. Password reset request emails using the email address configured for the account in the Free IPA instance and with configurable request timeouts.
 4. Optional ReCaptcha support.
-5. Auto-installation of the Free IPA instance's certificate, the password portal's certificate (or generation of a self-signed certificate if none is provided), and the password portal's keytab.
+5. Auto-installation of the Free IPA instance's certificate, the keystore containing the password portal's certificate (or generation of a self-signed certificate and keystore if none is provided), and the password portal's keytab.

 |CAUTION|
 |--------|